secretnodes/secretnodes.org/docs/readme.md

 ## Community

-For support on running your Enigma Secret Node please visit the [enigma forums](https://forum.enigma.co/c/enigma-nodes/8).
+For support on running your Secret Node please visit the [Secret Network Forums](https://forum.scrt.network).